MarkHovsepyan/data-science-R/README.md

-Every directory contains an RStudio project and can be easily opened and executed in Rstudio environment using .Rproj files.
+Every directory contains an RStudio project and can be easily opened and executed in RStudio environment using .Rproj files.
 All imported files (mostly datasets) are included in the corresponding directories.